After an entire day of cutting, sanding, and putting together your latest woodwork project, you’re exhausted.

 How did I start using water as a wood conditioner?

-Many years ago, I read a post from Young House Love about using water as a wood conditioner because, guess what, it fills in the pores of the wood to help prevent the stain from absorbing giving you a smoother finish.
+Many years ago, I read a post from Young House Love about using water as a wood conditioner.
+Just like a store-bought wood conditioner, the water also fills in the pores of the wood to help prevent the stain from absorbing, giving you a smoother finish.

-I had to give it a try because purchasing the pre-stain conditioner was more then I wanted to pay.
+I had to give it a try because purchasing the pre-stain conditioner was more than I wanted to pay.

 If you want to see some projects I stained using water here you go:

 And that brings us back to our test and the results.
 What do you think of water as a conditioner for wood?
-Would you use it?
+Do you like the way it looks?